 The Endocannabinoid System (ECS) is the key that unlocks your body’s potential.
 It is involved in regulating many of your body’s systems through two primary chemical receptors known as CB1 and CB2.
 These are needed for optimum health, like immune function, sleep, metabolic balance, and so much more.

 At low doses, THCV exhibits combative activities at the cannabinoid receptors.
 In other words, it can block some of the actions caused by regular ol’ pot, such as munchies, anxiety, and/or intense mental highs.

 When taken in high doses, THCV can produce both stimulating and sedating effects that more closely resemble your everyday dope.
-This results in the enhanced euphoric and subjective effects along with therapeutic advantages.
+This results in enhanced euphoric and subjective effects along with therapeutic advantages.

 Research has shown that in low doses, THCV may reduce the psychoactivity of THC.
 In high doses, however, it seems to connect to the same locations in the brain and body as traditional THC.
 Though, more research is still needed to clear up these associations.